bruceminanga/Eld-trip-planner/README.md

 ### 🚛 Trucking Industry Solutions

 - 📍 **Intelligent Route Planning**: Calculates optimized driving routes between multiple locations using the Geoapify API
-- ⏱️ **Automated HOS Compliance**: Automatically inserts mandatory 30-minute rest breaks and fuel stops based on Hours of Service regulations
+- ⏱️ **Automated HOS Compliance**: Automatically inserts mandatory 30-minute rest breaks based on Hours of Service regulations
 - 🗺️ **Interactive Map Visualization**: Displays the full trip, stops, and segments on a dynamic MapLibre GL JS map
 - 📑 **Predictive ELD Log Generation**: Creates a complete, predicted daily log (On Duty, Driving, Off Duty) based on the generated trip plan
 - 📊 **Data Visualization & Export**: Displays the ELD log with a 24-hour timeline graph and allows exporting to JSON, CSV, and PDF

 ### 🔧 Technical Excellence

-- 🌐 **Full-Stack Architecture**: Decoupled React frontend with Django REST API backend
+- 🌐 **Full-Stack Architecture**: Decoupled React frontend with a Django REST API backend
-- 🔒 **Security First**: External secret management, environment isolation, and secure container practices
+- 🔒 **Enterprise-Grade Security**: Secrets are managed externally in HashiCorp Vault and dynamically injected into the cluster via the External Secrets Operator
-- 📦 **Cloud-Native Design**: Stateless services, health checks, and horizontal scalability
+- 📦 **Cloud-Native Design**: Stateless services architected for resilience and scalability
-- 🔄 **CI/CD Ready**: Automated deployment scripts and infrastructure as code
+- 🔄 **CI/CD Ready**: An automated deployment script (`./deploy-to-dev.sh`) provides the foundation for a full CI/CD pipeline

 ---